-Dark Nights in Billtown will be an intimate theatrical experience in “found spaces” (rooms that are not traditional theatre spaces, but have been adapted for theatrical purposes) which means that there will be limited seating!
-We invite you to join them in this uniquely distinct theatre experience.
+Dark Nights in Billtown is an intimate theatrical experience in “found spaces” (rooms that are not traditional theatre spaces, but have been adapted for theatrical purposes).
+We invite you to join us in this uniquely distinct theatre experience.
 Join us for Dark Nights in Billtown…

 2013-2014 Dark Nights in Billtown